 Study abroad fees and costs

 You pay different tuition fees to Sussex during your year abroad, and you may be eligible for grants and extra funding to help you cover the costs of studying abroad as a Sussex student.

 How much you pay to study abroad

-How much you pay in fees and costs during your year abroad depends on where you go and your study abroad programme.
+How much you pay in fees and costs during your year abroad depends on your study abroad programme.